openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 Scale the rectangle.

 Scaling will scale the width and the height, but will not change the position.

+Parameters:
+s The scaling factor.